AdobeDocs/analytics-platform.en/help/data-views/data-views.md

 * You can rename your containers in a data view and have those renamed containers surface in any Workspace project that is based on that data view.

+* You can enable the Data Insights Agent for a data view.

 ## Data views prerequisites {#prerequisites}

 * Before you can create data views, you need to [set up one or more connections to Experience Platform datasets](/help/connections/create-connection.md).